TristanACG/Cyber-Security-Essentials/README.md

 ## Onto The Fun Stuff

 With all that done, you are now ready for some cool stuff!
-In the next upcoming lessons, there will be two different tracks to explore -- the blue team and the red team!
+In the next upcoming lessons, there will be two different tracks to explore -- the blue team or the red team!
-Choose which track you wish to embark on and let the fun begin.
+Choose which track you wish to embark on and let the fun begin!